 First, vessels can efficiently dual-tow boom around the spill area for containment and collection.
 With an autonomous daughter craft under remote control via a computer on the bridge of a mother ship, the vessel operator can easily control the speed and course of the daughter craft during spill-boom towing operations.

 Second, the standard four-to-six-hour shift changes required for traditionally crewed daughter craft are no longer needed with an autonomous control system.
-Additionally, spill operations can continue 24⁄7, through the night, since no dangerous over-the-rail personnel transfers are needed on unmanned surface vessels (USV).
+Additionally, spill operations can continue 24⁄7, through the night, since no dangerous over-the-rail personnel transfers are needed on unmanned surface vessels (USVs).

 These combined benefits can yield a 150-percent gain in operational efficiency, significantly reduced crew risks, and improved accuracy and tracking capabilities.